 When sending your survey, you’ll want to use the channels that are most appropriate for your customers.
 This gives proper context to the user so you garner top-of-mind feedback, higher response rates, and higher quality data.

 Additionally, you’ll want to use Salesforce to automate your distribution rather than a batch-and-blast approach.
 This controls the cadence so surveys are timely and respondents don’t get fatigued.
-Plus, it’ll be easier for your internal teams to manage feedback data.
+Plus, it’ll be easier for your internal teams to manage feedback data in small doses.

 This is easy to get done with our robust distribution suite.